Kimbsy/Ants/README.md

 # Ants
 ---
-A small Java app that simulates an ant colony.
+A small Python app that simulates an ant colony.

 To compile and run:
 ```bash